 Most of my autistic clients are exceptionally well researched in their own individual health challenges and requirements, and so a significant part of my role as a coach is to listen.
 Often my clients already have a good idea of how to improve their own health but need validation, an objective insight and support for how to put those ideas into practice.

-I support my clients with supplementation, nutrition strategies and lifestyle practices but my role is primarily to empower my clients to elevate their own physical and emotional wellbeing with methods that fit within their own values.
+I support my clients with choosing their own supplementation, nutrition strategies and lifestyle changes but my role is primarily to empower my clients to elevate their own physical and emotional wellbeing with methods that fit within their own values.

 As an autistic coach, my role is to support autistic people in thriving rather than surviving.

 If you would like to discuss with me whether my coaching might benefit yours or your family’s health then please contact me here.

 If you would like to know more about how to support your own autistic health and wellbeing then you might enjoy browsing AutismHWB.com, a site which I co-founded based on my Masters research Autistics, Autodidacts and Autonomy.

 Alternatively you may like to browse the following links: